 If you notice these symptoms and think someone is harming your loved one through neglect or intentional abuse, contact an elder law attorney as soon as possible.
 A lawyer can provide access to resources like adult protective services as well as advice on how to proceed next.
 Your lawyer may recommend steps such as reporting to authorities or moving your loved one to a different location.

 Legal action may also be necessary if the abuser is your loved one’s primary caregiver or if they have legal authority such as a power of attorney or conservatorship.
-An attorney can help in these difficult situations.
+An experienced lawyer can help in these difficult situations.
 You may need to file a lawsuit against the person or negligent institution that allowed the abuse to occur, both to seek compensation and to hold the abuser responsible for their actions.